nonmodernist/nonmodernist.github.io/content/meta/dev-journal.md

 ## Future Improvements

-### Add dark mode toggle animation {.future-idea}
+### Invert moon phase indications in dark mode {.future-idea}

-**Planned:** Create a smooth animation for the dark mode toggle between sun and moon icons.

-**Ideas:**
-- Use CSS transitions for the icon swap
-- Add a rotation effect
-- Consider using SVG for more complex animation
+**Planned:** When in dark mode, invert the moon phase icons being called so that they maintain their meaning.

 ### Create custom 404 page with moon theme {.future-idea}